Reggio Emilia - Cathedral

 A land full of monuments and folk memory, it offers an entire world to discover made of suggestive landscapes, Food and Wines and itineraries.

 The hills on the contrary, are crossed by streams and trickles of water.
-Here, historical villages, castles, towers and aristocratic villas accompany us to discover this country.
+Here, historical villages, castles, towers and aristocratic villas accompany us to discover this territory in Emilia Romagna.

 A tour of this city can begin from Piazza del Monte, where we find Palazzo del Monte di Pietà; nearby, in Piazza Camillo Prampolini, in the heart of the city, are to be found the most important municipal and religious buildings.
 Here is the statue of the Cròstolo, dedicated to a torrent which flows in the province.
 The Cathedral rises in the square with its unfinished façade and it is full of works of art.
 One example is the “Expulsion of the Laity from the temple” by Orazio Talami, a 17th century work.